Should you and your spouse file taxes jointly or separately?

 There are many advantages to filing a joint tax return with your spouse.
 The IRS gives joint filers one of the largest standard deductions each year, allowing them to deduct a significant amount of their income immediately.

-Couples who file together get to deduct two exemption amounts from their income and they qualify for multiple tax credits such as the:
+Couples who file together can usually deduct two exemption amounts from their income and they might more easily qualify for multiple tax credits such as the:

 - Earned Income Tax Credit